-C-Change developed the Social and Behavior Change Communication - Capacity Assessment Tool (SBCC-CAT) to help agencies (e.g. donors or networks) that support and manage organizations/partners working in health and development communication to measure its own technical capacity and needs in SBCC as well as that of their partners.
+C-Change developed the Social and Behavior Change Communication- Capacity Assessment Tool (SBCC-CAT) to help organizations working in health and development communication to measure their technical capacity and needs in SBCC.

 SBCC is an interactive, researched, and planned process that aims at changing social conditions and individual behaviors.
 SBCC uses advocacy, social mobilization, and behavior change communication to achieve its desired goal: to find a tipping point for sustainable changes in behaviors and society overall.